Frequently Asked Questions

 English is the official language of Belize, although a number of dialects are spoken among the country’s 350,000 citizens, including the main dialect spoken countrywide, Kriol.
 This is the result of Belize’s rich and multicultural heritage.
 However, you won’t have any problems conversing with locals and getting around as mostly everyone speaks English.

 No, U.S. dollars are accepted everywhere in Belize, but not U.S. coins.
 It is best to bring smaller denominations as change in U.S. currency may be limited.
 The majority of all hotels, restaurants and shops in the major towns and tourist areas accept major credit cards.
 Street vendors and smaller establishments in remote areas may accept only cash.

-We accept MasterCard, Visa, Discover, and American Express.
+We accept MasterCard, Visa, Discover (not currently being accepted), and American Express.
 We gladly accept U.S. currency at Manta Island.